 Trump’s company applied to trademark ‘telerally.’
-Then, President Trump held a tele-rally.
+Then, President Trump held a telerally.

 That could mark a shift in the company’s business model.
-Since Trump took office, his business has been paid millions by political campaigns, including Trump’s own reelection effort.
-But it always remained one step away from politics itself: the company rented out ballrooms and office space to campaigns, but did not market itself as a political company or offer services related to rallies or reaching voters.
+Since Trump took office, his business has been paid millions by political campaigns, including Trump’s reelection effort.
+But it always remained one step away from politics: The company rented out ballrooms and office space to campaigns but did not market itself as a political company or offer services related to rallies or reaching voters.

-In early 2017, the president’s son Eric — who now runs the business day-to-day — told ABC news that the company would stay out of politics: “It’s important to keep separation of church and state.”
+In early 2017, the president’s son Eric Trump — who now runs the business day-to-day — told ABC News that the company would stay out of politics, saying, “It’s important to keep separation of church and state.”

-The trademark application suggests that has changed: by filing it, trademark experts said, the company is saying it intends to enter this business soon.
-But the application does not give much detail about the Trump Organization’s plans, or which customers it wants to serve.
+The trademark application suggests that has changed.
+By filing it, trademark experts said, the company is saying it intends to enter this business soon.
+But the application does not give much detail about the Trump Organization’s plans or which customers it wants to serve.

 The Trump Organization did not respond to questions this week.